Launch in the UAE

 for Dubai and beyond

-A Dubai blue-hour skyline with a modern sedan and an Arabic rider app
+A Dubai blue-hour skyline with a modern sedan and an Arabic ride-booking screen

 AED